• Facebook

 Fresh spinach leaves in a bowl.

-• I find that this dish has the best flavor and texture when made with fresh spinach.
-That being said, you can use frozen spinach in a pinch.
-Be sure to thoroughly thaw and squeeze any excess water out of frozen spinach before you add it to the recipe.
+• If you use frozen spinach, make sure to thoroughly thaw and squeeze any excess water out of the spinach before you add it to the recipe.

 • Don’t omit the pinch of nutmeg!
 It may sound like an odd addition, but nutmeg pairs beautifully with spinach.
 It’s even better if you use freshly grated nutmeg.

-• Use freshly grated parmesan cheese if you can, it has the best flavor and also melts more smoothly.
+Use freshly grated parmesan cheese if you can, it has the best flavor and also melts more smoothly.

 Can you prepare creamed spinach in advance?